Perspective | Spotify, Joe Rogan and the sound of misinformation

 That’s exactly it.
 Rogan’s mellow dudespeak sounds nothing like the late Rush Limbaugh’s smug scoffing, or Glenn Beck’s exasperated jabbering, or Alex Jones’s shouty, pro-wrestler-in-a-helicopter-crash thing.
 Instead of acting out his audience’s abiding sense of paranoia in volatile timbres, Rogan sounds temperate, which makes him sound sensible, which almost makes him sound worthy of forgiveness in that first apology video he posted when he said he was a fan of Joni Mitchell — “‘Chuck E.’s In Love’ is a great song” — until you remember that “Chuck E.’s In Love” is a song by Ricki Lee Jones, not Joni Mitchell, and, as ever, Rogan has no idea what he’s talking about.

 Nor does he seem to care.
 At the top of his most recent episode, Rogan summoned the evasive calm that’s become his signature while telling his listeners, “You have to be very careful to not apologize for nonsense.”
 The word “nonsense” came freighted with the resentment you’d expect, but you’d hardly know it from the way its two syllables slid out between Rogan’s teeth.
-He knows how make his anger sound relaxed, therefore justified, which is something his agitated listenership very much wants to hear.
+He knows how to make his anger sound relaxed, therefore justified, which is something his agitated listenership very much wants to hear.
 It’s the sound of a breezy bigmouth who talks like he has nothing to answer for, but who ultimately knows he has an audience to answer to.
 The rest of us should keep our ears sharp for it elsewhere.

 Read more: